vitaminKC/vitaminKC/README.md

 ## Hello!

 My name is Casey, a current electrical engineering major at Cooper Union!
 In my free time, I like to play video games and research new custom mechanical keyboard parts!
-Please comission me 🙏
+Please comission me for a new keyboard 🙏

 <!--
 **vitaminKC/vitaminKC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.